 Professor Rory Cormac’s expertise lies in secret intelligence and covert operations.

-A Fellow of the Royal Historical Society, Rory has written four books on secret intelligence and international security, with a fifth published in 2022.
-His most recent is Disrupt and Deny: Spies, Special Forces and the Secret Pursuit of British Foreign Policy (Oxford University Press, 2018) and his forthcoming is How to Stage a Coup (Atlantic Books, June 2022) which examines the rise of secret statecraft amongst global powers and how we should respond to it.
+A Fellow of the Royal Historical Society, Rory has written five books on secret intelligence and international security.
+His most recent is How to Stage a Coup (Atlantic Books, June 2022) which examines the rise of secret statecraft amongst global powers and how we should respond to it.
+He co-authored Spying and the Crown with Richard Aldrich (Atlantic Books, 2021).

 Rory’s research has featured in most national newspapers and he regularly appears on radio and television.
 Alongside Richard Aldrich, he has co-presented history documentaries for Channel 4, most recently The Queen and the Coup (2020).
 His research has also been adapted into radio documentaries, including BBC Radio 4’s MI6’s Secret Slush Fund (2017).